egel-lang/egel-lang.github.io/index.md

 acyclic graph _solely_ and program evaluation corresponds to trampolining the combinator at the root of that graph.

-The interpreter is written to explore how far you can push an implementation of a term rewrite system based on directed acyclic graphs in idiomatic C++.
 Combinators and the evaluation graphs are implemented with standard reference counted objects and the implementation is written with utter disregard for performance.